 What can be done, however, is develop sustainable and resilient SUDS systems that mimic natural drainage, allowing surface run off to be managed as close to the surface and as close to its source as practicable.

-‘Greener Grangetown’ does just that, by re-landscaping the urban realm with soft landscape and SUDS interventions.
+‘Greener Grangetown’ has re-landscaped the urban realm with soft landscape and SUDS interventions.

 Greener Grangetown in Cardiff is a very interesting example of the successful retro installation of SUDS features into an existing urban streetscape.
 The work was commissioned by City of Cardiff Council, Dŵr Cymru Welsh Water and Natural Resources Wales and led by Arup. - Arup's water engineers and placemaking team designed solutions that integrated SUDS with public realm improvements, with GreenBlue advising on the tree pit installations, and assisting the GG team from concept through to completion.

 The Greener Grangetown project is located in one of Cardiff’s most densely populated wards.
 The project area runs alongside the infamous Rivers Taff, Wales’ busiest cycle network.
 Work was undertaken on 13 streets: Aber St, Abercynon St, Bargoed St, Blaenclydach St, Coedcae St, Clydach St, Cymmer St, Ferndale St, Llanbradach St, Taff Embankment, Taff Terrace and Ystrad St.